 Additionally, I would hope that you are curious about proper handling techniques to avoid these issues in the future.

-More About Chinchilla Tails and Proper Handling Techniques
+An Overview Of Chinchilla Tails and Proper Handling

 You should never pull or yank a chinchilla’s tail to gain control of them, but you do have other options.